 In fact, it is so on task, may I make a bold statement?
 I know you don’t have time to study “learning” by yourself, in some ideal context of private, quiet, peaceful hours in the day.
 I know this.

-So, here’s my advice: just do it—right in the middle of the day with kids all around you, “off-task” in dress up clothes, acting out Frozen one more time.
+My advice: just do it—right in the middle of the day with kids all around you, “off-task” in dress up clothes, acting out Frozen one more time.
 Tuck your feet under you, snuggle up to the corner of the sectional, and read, scroll, page.
 Use headphones if you need to.
 Highlighter in hand, read.
 Take notes.
 Absorb.

 It is so much better to let go of today’s and tomorrow’s lessons in order to drill down to the essential ingredients of math or writing, or to understand a period in history, or to get a glimpse of how the science experiment should go and what its objective is, than to muddle forward with doubt and your child’s resistance.

 It is not better to just “get it done” and hope for the best.
 There is no “automatic” method for any learning.
 It just doesn’t happen that way.
 Depth, immersion, exploration, and guidance are the core values of education.

 We are concerned with completion of pages or curricula, and then we worry that our kids aren’t making progress, and we hope for a quick fix—some solution that won’t require us to take valuable time to understand before implementation.

 But this approach is backwards.
 You didn’t go to college (most of you) to get a teaching credential.
 You’re becoming educators on the fly (even unschoolers are embarking on a huge new project of how to be that parent who facilitates learning or invests deeply in a child’s passions).
 These choices necessitate information that informs how you spend time with your kids, and what you impart.

 You will feel so much better if you have a handle on the contours of a subject area, than if you plod through a book hoping for magic (that the lesson leaps from the page without you knowing why or how it works).